awsdocs/aws-codecommit-user-guide/doc_source/cmd-ref.md

 1. On your local machine, download and install the AWS CLI\.
 This is a prerequisite for interacting with CodeCommit from the command line\.
 For more information, see [Getting Set Up with the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-set-up.html)\.
 **Note**
 CodeCommit works only with AWS CLI versions 1\.7\.38 and later\.
+As a best practice, install or upgrade the AWS CLI to the latest version available\.
 To determine which version of the AWS CLI you have installed, run the aws \-\-version command\.
 To upgrade an older version of the AWS CLI to the latest version, see [Installing the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/installing.html)\.

 1. Run this command to verify the CodeCommit commands for the AWS CLI are installed: